Holt Art Projects - Charlotte Fraser Glass & Ceramic Award - £1,500

 The Charlotte Fraser Glass & Ceramic Award celebrates excellence in contemporary ceramic and glass practice.
 Open to artists working across these expressive materials, it recognises innovation, craftsmanship and original artistic vision.

-We were delighted and honoured when Charlotte agreed to fund the Charlotte Fraser Glass & Ceramics Award at Holt Festival in 2022 which she is continuing to support for Holt Art Projects.
-The award celebrates excellence in contemporary ceramics and glass, recognising artists who demonstrate creativity, innovation and technical skill in these versatile materials.
 Open to practitioners working across a wide range of approaches – from functional and sculptural ceramics to kiln-formed, blown or cast glass – the award encourages artists to explore the expressive and conceptual possibilities of these mediums.

-Named in honour of ceramicist and educator Charlotte Fraser, the award acknowledges her longstanding contribution to contemporary ceramics and to the development of emerging artists through teaching and mentorship.
-It reflects a commitment to supporting thoughtful, well-crafted work that pushes the boundaries of traditional material practice.
+Named in honour of ceramics enthusiast and educator Charlotte Fraser, the award acknowledges her longstanding contribution to contemporary ceramics and to the development of emerging artists through teaching and mentorship.

 The judges will select a shortlist of works to be exhibited, from which one artist will be selected as the recipient of the award of £1,500.